TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

    Array

 :aspect:`Description`
-   You can read all page information from the page array.
-To find out, what variable has which name, you can simply check the input fields in backend by inspecting the input name.
-Or you can enable BE Debug Mode, to see the name of the variables.
+   All data of the current page record as array.
+To find out which fields are available, you can enable the debug mode in the TYPO3 backend which will display the field names.

 :aspect:`Example`
    ::